Annual Progress Reports and Minutes

 Postgraduate Seminars and Presentations

 All PhD students are expected to present a talk on their progress each year, either as a commencing, mid-candidature or completing student.
 The aim of these presentations is to enable students the opportunity of presenting their work to colleagues in a public forum.
 Commencing students will give a short presentation to their Discipline, Mid-candidature students will present at an annual Postgraduate Research Student Conference in September and completing students will give a longer presentation at a Faculty Seminar.
-Detailed information will be sent to you by the Student Services Officer (Postgraduate).

 How to obtain journal articles